FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 3 - Serveless Computing with Azure Functions/README.md

 ![connectionstring][connectionstring]

-Use this connectionstring to customize the snippet App.config and copy-paste that new version in the App.config file.
+Use this connectionstring to customize the snippet (`Bonus_Console_App.md` section `App.config`) App.config and copy-paste that new version in the App.config file.

 Console App
 -----------

-Finally, use the snippet to modify the Main function of our application.
+Finally, use the snippet `Bonus_Console_App.md` section `Console App to create Message Queue` to modify the Main function of our application.
 The code should look familiar since it the same use in step 2 inside our Web Application.

 Voila.
 By executing your console application you will add a message in the queue.
 Look in the Azure Function logs to see you message text.